 Introducing the Miami Moves Me Podcast

 Welcome to Miami Moves Me, a podcast brought to you by a team of University of Miami students enrolled in AMS 350, Mapping Miami’s Cultural Landscape.
 During Spring semester 2020, plans for field expeditions came to an abrupt halt when classes went online due to the COVID-19 pandemic.
-More than a few Miami Moves Me stories incorporate this new perspective as students produce and release a set of twenty episodes between April 7 and May 7.
+More than a few Miami Moves Me stories incorporate this new perspective as students produce a set of eighteen episodes between April 7 and May 7.

 Student Creators: Diana Borras, Gretchell Cano, Luz Estrella Cruz, Kurt Gessler, Melissa Huberman, Kristian Kranz, Reese McMichael, Jonathan Raskauskas, Ben Vinarski